Tuition and Financial Support

 All applicants are encouraged to submit the FAFSA (Free Application for Federal Student Aid) online no later than March 1 to ensure full consideration for all available funds.
 Spring applicants are encouraged to submit the FAFSA no later than October 1.
 Rutgers Federal Student Code is 002629.

-Information about completeing the FAFSA and other important details about funding your graduate degree can be found on the Rutgers Office of Financial Aid web site or you may contact that office by phone at 848-932-7057.
+Information about completing the FAFSA and other important details about funding your graduate degree can be found on the Rutgers Office of Financial Aid website or you may contact that office by phone at 848-932-7057.

 Scholarships and Fellowships